gvinicius/node-heroku-auth/README.md

 # Node Heroku Auth

-This application is jwt auth based on heroku node example, for being used as auth and payload storage for many microservice-architectural apps
+This application is jwt auth based on heroku node example, for being used as auth and stories payload storage for many microservice-architectural apps

 Fill the .env file for production and .env.development according to your targeted environment variables.

 Node version: 12.3.0

-Npm version: 6.13.7
+Npm version: 6.14.5

 Install packages:
     $ npm i